As BJP eyes on MP, Kamal Nath asks ministers to look after MLAs to prevent poaching

 According to Bhargava, the BJP will seek a division (voting) on financial matters in the House.

-If the Congress-led government fails to scrape through, it will collapse, he said Monday.
+If the Congress-led government fails to scrape through, it will collapse, he said on Monday.

 Nath has accused the BJP of luring his partys MLAs with money and posts to topple his government, a charge denied by the main opposition party.